 - the official school e-mail service may be regarded as safe and secure and is monitored.
-Users should be aware that e-mail communications are monitored. - All comms should be in line with the school's communication code (available on the school website)

-• users must immediately report to the nominated person - in accordance with the school policy - the receipt of any communication that makes them feel uncomfortable, is offensive, discriminatory, threatening or bullying in nature and must not respond to any such communication

-- any digital communication between staff and learners or parents/carers (e-mail, chat, learning platform, etc.) must be professional in tone and content.
+Users should be aware that e-mail communications are monitored. - All comms should be in line with the school's communication code (available on the school website) - users must immediately report to the nominated person in accordance with the school policy the receipt of any communication that makes them feel uncomfortable, is offensive, discriminatory, threatening or bullying in nature and must not respond to any such communication - any digital communication between staff and learners or parents/carers (e-mail, chat, learning platform, etc.) must be professional in tone and content.
 These communications may only take place on official (monitored) school systems.
-Personal e-mail addresses, text messaging or social media must not be used for these communications - learners should be taught about online safety issues, such as the risks attached to the sharing of personal details.
+Personal e-mail addresses, text messaging or social media must not be used for these communications - learners should be taught that email and communication to staff should be polite and formal in tone - learners should be taught about online safety issues, such as the risks attached to the sharing of personal details.
 They should also be taught strategies to deal with inappropriate communications and be reminded of the need to communicate appropriately when using digital technologies. - personal information should not be posted on the school website and only official e-mail addresses should be used to identify members of staff.